domRiddle/ASF/Localization.md

 Our crowdin platform also allows you to localize even the wiki itself.
 This is a very powerful tool, since it allows you to create a whole ASF documentation in your native language, effectively solving the very last issue when it comes to ASF localization.
 Together with translation of the program and all its parts, this makes localization complete.

+Wiki is a bit special in this regard, since it's online help where you don't need to stick with original sentence too much.
+This means that you want to be as natural with your language as possible, and deliver original meaning and help - not necessarily stick with original string, used words and actual punctuation.
+Don't be afraid of rewriting the string into something far more natural for your language, as long as you keep the general direction and help included in the sentence.

 ### Code blocks

 Be extremely careful when you translate sentences with `<code></code>` blocks inside.
 Code block indicates fixed ASF code names or terms that should not be translated.
 For example: